limbernie/limbernie.github.io/_posts/2019-10-06-ghoul-htb-walkthrough.md

 ![2aa07839.png](/assets/images/posts/ghoul-htb-walkthrough/2aa07839.png)
 </a>

-It shouldn\'t come as a surprise, but `kaneki-pc` is dual-homed.
+It shouldn't come as a surprise, but `kaneki-pc` is dual-homed.

 <a class="image-popup">
 ![0e5cbd03.png](/assets/images/posts/ghoul-htb-walkthrough/0e5cbd03.png)